sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 }
 ```

-Note that markdown release notes are supported as of Sparkle 2.9 (beta) and requires macOS 12.
+Note that markdown release notes are supported as of Sparkle 2.9 and requires macOS 12.
 Plain text release notes are supported as of Sparkle 2.4.

 ## Localization